 The Massachusetts Division of Fisheries and Wildlife (MassWildlife) has adjusted services, events, and operations to protect our employees and Massachusetts residents, and prevent further spread of COVID-19.

-Fishing and Hunting: All hunting and fishing regulations, including licenses, are still in effect during the State of Emergency and Stay at Home Advisory.
+Outdoor activities, and travel to and from those activities, are still permitted.
+All hunting and fishing regulations, including licenses, are still in effect during this time.
 The revenue generated from license sales goes directly towards conservation, research, stocking, education, and restoration.
-Licenses can be obtained online by visiting the MassFishHunt online portal.
-Outdoor activities, and travel to and from those activities, are still permitted.
+Licenses can be obtained online by visiting MassFishHunt.
 All residents should practice social distancing by remaining 6 feet away from other people while participating in outdoor activities.
-Outdoor users should avoid gathering in groups larger than 10 people.

-Contact Us: Since most employees are working remotely, MassWildlife is urging the public to contact staff by email.
+Since many employees are working remotely, MassWildlife is urging the public to contact staff by email.
 Access to voicemails may be limited.
 Please click here for the MassWildlife staff directory.